 Patient's Query

 Welcome back to icliniq.com.

-From the pictures (attachment removed to protect patient identity), your right tonsil is slightly more inflamed than the left.
-The little lymph nodes palpable on right are because of this.
-A FNAC (fine needle aspiration cytology)from the nodes can be done.
-The eye strain is probably due to working long hours on the computer.
-A single day off would not help because, you are still using other devices like phone, tablet, etc. Put artificial tear drops in the eyes at least 8 to 10 times every day, and try to blink your eyes in between work.
-Manage the brightness of computer screen.
-I do not think you have any serious disease, but examination has to be done to get a confirmed diagnosis.
+A single day off would not help, because you are still using other devices like a phone or a tablet.
+Put artificial tear drops in your eyes at least 8 to 10 times a day, and try to blink between work.
+Manage the brightness of the computer screen.
+I do not think you have any serious disease, but an examination has to be done to get a confirmed diagnosis.

+Patient's Query